Counseling and Wellness Center

 Wellness programs are held throughout the year to help students maintain healthy lives and build on their strengths.
 Stress reduction groups, yoga, and meditation sittings are offered during the school year.
 Smoking cessation, alcohol and drug education and health screenings are other programs that are offered throughout the year.

-If you are having thoughts of suicide, impulses to hurt yourself or someone else, severe mental confusion or disorientation, or if you have just been a victim of violence or a sexual assault, contact Counseling Services immediately.
+If you are having thoughts of suicide, impulses to hurt yourself or someone else or if you have just been a victim of violence or a sexual assault, contact the Counseling and Wellness Center immediately.

 - During office hours, contact our office at (617) 879-7760.